Q. Can I use Peritab in a fogging machine?

 Q. Do you supply Peritab in smaller quantities than 200?

 A. No. Peritab is supplied in a tub of two hundred 3 gram tablets as standard.
 By supplying larger tubs, we can keep the end cost to customers low.
-Each tablet costs only 50p each and one tablet provides a minimum of 1 litre of highly effective disinfectant cleaner - 50p for 1 litre!
+Each tablet costs roughly 50p each and one tablet provides a minimum of 1 litre of highly effective disinfectant cleaner - 50p for 1 litre!

 Q. What is the dilution rate for Peritab?